Small Business Grants In Texas

 Competitive

-Since there are more than 3 million small businesses in Texas, securing a grant becomes competitive.
+Securing a grant is extremely competitive in Texas.
 The best way is to be on the constant lookout for available grants before they close their applications.

 The grant application is a tedious and cumbersome process.
 A lot of process needs to be taken care of before the aid is availed.
-Research, paperwork, finding the right fit for your business and a convincing proposal needs to be drafted to make the cut.
+Research, paperwork, finding the right fit for your business, and a convincing proposal need to be drafted to make the cut.

 One of the major drawbacks of grants is that they might not be renewed.
 This can be scary since business owners need to undertake decisions based on the grants available, which may not be in the best interest of the firm.